Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-\end{prop} It follows from this Proposition that if $\bar{f}_i$ is not polynomial in $T$ (i.e. if $w_i$ is not equal to $1$), then there is a sufficiently large $q$ such that $\bar{f_i}$ is not polynomial in $T_q$ -- in other words, $\phi$ is rationally, but not polynomially, invertible with respect to $T_q$.
-However, as $T_q$ is finite-dimensional, the presence of a non-unital denominator in $\phi$ implies the existence of an algebra of generic matrices such that the reduction of $\phi$ to it will not be polynomially invertible, in contradiction with the initial assumption on $\phi$.
+\end{prop} It follows that if $\bar{f}_i$ is not polynomial in T (i.e. if $w_i$ does not equal $1$), then there is a sufficiently large $q$ such that $\bar{f_i}$ is not polynomial in $\text{T}_q$ -- in other words, $\phi$ is rationally, but not polynomially, invertible with respect to $\text{T}_q$.
+However, as $\text{T}_q$ is finite-dimensional, the presence of a non-unit denominator in $\phi$ implies the existence of an algebra of generic matrices such that the lifting of $\phi$ to that algebra will not be polynomially invertible, contradicting the assumption on $\phi$.
 The invertibility of $\phi$ is thus established, and Theorem \ref{thmkrfree} is proved.

-\begin{remark} The brief discussion presented above is based on the deep and extremely non-trivial work of A.V.
+\begin{remark} As noted earlier, the proof presented above is based primarily on the work of A.V.
 Yagzhev \cite{Yag1, Yag2, Yag3, Yag4}.
-The ideas developed in the cited papers hold valuable insights into the Jacobian conjecture and may conceivably provide a foundation for its resolution.
+The ideas developed in the papers referenced hold valuable insights into the Jacobian Conjecture and could conceivably provide a basis for its resolution.
 Some of the points in Yagzhev's work, however, seem to require a more detailed analysis.
-Due to the connection with the Jacobian conjecture, as well as in light of Tsuchimoto's pioneering work in noncommutative algebraic geometry (\cite{Tsu1, Tsu2, Tsu3}), we believe that a well-designed review of Yagzhev's work would be of benefit to the mathematical community. \end{remark}
+Due to the connection with the Jacobian Conjecture, as well as in light of Tsuchimoto's pioneering work in noncommutative algebraic geometry (\cite{Tsu1, Tsu2, Tsu3}), we believe that a more in-depth review of Yagzhev's work would be beneficial to the mathematical community. \end{remark}